Valedictory: of or relating to an occasion of leave-taking.

 It’s the conclusion of the spring semester of the 2017-2018 academic year.
 And if things go according to plan, I have six more semesters until retirement.
 And if they don’t, it’s no bad thing to have an exit strategy.

 Last night was one of fitful sleep.
-Depressives tend to be early-awakeners and I often get no more than two hours of sleep at a time, articulated by sudoku and the current book lying beside the bed.
-Early this morning seemed as good a time as any to rehearse my valedictory speech, the fare-well address I might deliver to whomever shows up at my retirement celebration—or that might be read for me at a memorial service.
+Depressives tend to be early-awakeners and I often get no more than two hours of sleep at a time, articulated by sudoku and the current bedside book.
+Early this morning seemed as good a time as any to rehearse my valedictory speech, the fare-well address I might deliver to whomever shows up at my retirement celebration—it might also be read on my behalf at a memorial service.
 Who knows: this iteration of it may be the one you hear and that will spare you from showing up.

 My old friend Marilla Thurston Missbach said I was one of those people who grow where they’re planted.
 And so I arrived at this new job in the late summer of 1971 through no effort of my own: Harlyn Thompson, chair of the department at the time, was looking for someone to teach architectural history; someone who was not an art historian, i.e., some schooled in the ways of the architect, with an appreciation of all those factors that shape our buildings, from economic and legal to functional and aesthetic.
 Seven years of undergraduate education (five in actual classes and two just farting around) and a year of graduate study in historic preservation had prepared me for what I was about to undertake.
 Thompson had called James Marston Fitch, founder of the Historic Preservation Program at Columbia University, asking if there were any in the class of 1970-1971 who might be interested in a job at the edge of the known universe — my words; not those of Professor Thompson.
 I had not inquired about employment anywhere else, so why not fly to Fargo.